Nobody Knows What the 2021 Oscars Will Look Like — And That’s OK

 The glass is half full for some nominees, and excitement is palpable.
 Chilean director Maite Alberdi, documentary nominee for “The Mole Agent,” tells Variety exclusively that she will attend the Oscars with her beloved undercover subject of the film, 84-year-old Sergio, who has never been on a plane before.
 “Promising Young Woman” producer Josey McNamara also plans to attend the ceremony — crossing his fingers to see his writer and director Emerald Fennell (or even himself) win an Academy Award.

-In Italy, there is no direct travel to the U.S., which forces nominees to fly to another destination with a mandatory 14 quarantine at that location.
+Coming from Italy, there is no direct travel to the U.S., which forces nominees to fly to another destination with a mandatory 14-day quarantine at that location.
 Afterward, the United States trip can continue, where upon arrival, the talent must quarantine for another 10 days.
-A nominee’s trip to the Oscars for April 25 will need to begin on April 1 to be present.
+A nominee’s trip to the Oscars for April 25 would need to begin on April 1 if all these quarantine rules were followed.
 If you’re currently working on a set, you’re looking at a possible 48-day production shutdown of filming to enjoy (rightfully) one of the greatest honors of your professional career, never mind the financial burden it could have on you and the affiliated studio.

 The Academy is not devoid of any criticisms.
 For years, communication and transparency have not been where they needed to warrant total public confidence in the institution and its media colleagues (we all remember the infamous “best popular film” debacle).
 AMPAS essentially has two “get out of jail free” cards right now.
 One is an acceptance of stating loudly and frequently, “We don’t know.”
 Who can fault them for such an answer regarding their annual show?
 The other is, ratings are not going to be favorable in terms of records, which every awards show has experienced thus far and will continue to see for the coming year.
 This is the time to do something experimental, off-the-wall, and so out-of-left-field that people will tune in to see what this would look like on television.
 And if it doesn’t work, you get to say, “Well, it was a pandemic.”